saint1729/pas-appmaker/README.md

 # PAS Application Maker

-An easy to use framework for creating powerful application definitions.
+An easy to use framework for making powerful application definitions.

 ## Synopsis